 Cooperation with partners

 We connect the Dutch manufacturing industry, the end users, academic partners to bring innovations rapidly from idea to market.
-In this way, we accelerate the formation of a Dutch green hydrogen technology sector and the industrial energy transition.
 In total, over 90 parties are connected to the Hydrohub Innovation Program.

 Development of an open-innovation infrastructure for stress testing of water electrolysis technology at an industrially relevant scale.